dabaquita/UCF-Tower-Defense/manual_testing.md

-# Manual Test One - Testing the Enemy class's IsAtEnd() method. - Depreceated by automated unit testing, but kept for future reference.
+# Manual Test One - Testing the Enemy class's IsAtEnd() method. - Depreciated by automated unit testing, but kept for future reference.

 | No. | Steps to Reproduce | Expected Behaviour |
 |-----|--------------------|--------------------|